Trump and jobs: A running fact check

 "With a presence in thousands of communities and a vast supplier network, we know we play an important role in supporting and creating American jobs," Walmart executive Dan Bartlett said in a statement.

 It's unclear whether Trump or his policies affected the decision, announced days before the inauguration.
-Walmart did not immediately respond to a request for comment.
+Walmart declined to comment.
 CEO Doug McMillon serves on Trump's economic advisory council.

 Lockheed Martin